neo0057/PHP_training_task/README.md

 php_training_task
 =================

-Php task that were given in php tutorials
+Php tasks that were given in php tutorials.